tombensve/CodeLicenseManager/CodeLicenseManager-documentation/docs/UserGuide.md

 time to make sure all checked in code has the license text.
 If a source file already has the license text nothing will be changed, if it doesn't it will be added.

+## Version 2.1 changes

+* Generated APT and Markdown documents now links to license on web if possible instead of locally installed license file.
+This due to that all licenses that is not in local license library and that has an url to the license text on the web is not downloadable by a java.net.URL!
+Specifically Glassfish stuff that wants a certificate to download license (I keep my pesonal thoughts about that to myself!).
+If you click on a link that brings you to the page in a browser then the browser deals with the certificate request, but java.net.URL does not.
+It throws an exception.
+CLM will still install local license files and download if possible.
+Those files will just not be linked from the generated doc.

+* Last version tried to collect license information from all sub builds of a multi project maven build.
+It did this by using a static field in the maven plugin.
+I was originally tricked into beleiving this actually worked, but it doesn’t.
+Maven does everything it can to isolate the execution of a plugin, and rightly so, but in that effort it creates a new ClassLoader for each invokation and reloads all plugin classes so that static fields are reinitialized on each plugin invocation and is thus no better than a non static field in this case.
+So now I have solved it by saving to disk between plugin invocations.
+The target directory will now contain a `.ThirdpartyLicensesConfigCollector` file.
+This gets overwritten on each new build.
+It will not be added to between external builds, only between invocation within the same build.

+* For both auto collected license information and license information specified in pom, CLM will now complement it with URL if such is not specified but available in license library.

+* No longer tries to best-effort-fake a library license when there are errors in the library definition.
+It will now fail the build in this case.
+I have just spent many, many hours trying to find a bug that was very hidden due to the best-effort-fake behavior!
+If it is wrong, the source of that wrong should be fixed instead of covering it up!
+The best-effort-fake was a really dumb thing to do in the first place.

+* Added license url for all licenses in library.

+* Added OSGi Specification License 2.0 to library.

+* Did some internal cosmetic work like breaking out all APT and Markdown support code into their own classes rather than have them in the _CodeLicenseManager_ class.
+The APT code now resides in the maven plugin since it is maven specific.
+It is now more easy to add the markdown functionallity to the command line version, but it is not there yet in this version.

 ## Features